wzh99/GSL/README.md

 First, we define all the input nodes, including wildcards (which matches any expression) and variables.
 The second kernel must have identical shape with the first, so we provide a keyword argument as an attribute constraint.
 The `shape` keyword on the left hand side is an attribute of variable `w2`.
 The right hand side is an attribute expression which gets attribute `shape` of `w1`.

 Second, we define source pattern graph.
-For the first convolution, we just need to write `Conv2D(x, w1)`. `Conv2D(...)` is a shorthand for call pattern `Call('nn.conv2d', ...)`.
-There are a lot of predefined operator patterns in `gsl.op` for ease of use.
-Since we are defining a pattern instead of a concrete operator call, we don't provide all the other attributes.
-That means any call expression that look like `nn.conv2d(x, w1, ...)` will match this pattern, regardless of its attributes.
-For the second convolution `conv2`, it has input nodes `x` and `w2`, and should have identical strides, padding, dilation and groups with the first one, so we specify constraints on these four attributes.
+For the first convolution,  it has input nodes `x` and `w1`, so we just need to define `conv1 = Conv2D(x, w1)`.
+For the second convolution, it has input nodes `x` and `w2`, and should have identical strides, padding, dilation and groups with the `conv1`, so we specify constraints on these four attributes.
 The output is addition of the results of two convolutions, so we define `y1 = conv1 + conv2`.
-Arithmetic operators are overloaded for pattern nodes, so we can write pattern expression with these operators just like writing Python expressions.

-Then the target pattern.
-There is nothing new after introducing the source pattern, so we skip it here.
+Then the target pattern, a single convolution.
+The kernel is addition of `w1` and `w2`.
+The target convolution must also have identical strides, padding, dilation and groups with either of the convolutions in source pattern.

 Finally, we build substitution with source and target patterns.
 The code is very straightforward.
 The `Substitution` class will perform semantics checking on the pattern.
 After checking, it can be applied to deep learning workloads.

 ## Executor

-The language carries essential information for graph substitution.
+The pattern carries essential information for graph substitution.
 The executor then used this information to actually perform substitution on real computation graphs.
 The executor uses a bidirectional matching algorithm to handle patterns with multiple nodes, and falls back to a simpler algorithm for single node.
 Here we just shows how the rule above applies to a Relay workload.

+We define a simple test case with Relay API, then create a `Workload` object.
+TVM provides module (which describes a computation graph) and parameter dictionary separately. `Workload` just combines these two things.
+Since we don't have trained parameters for this workload, we let static method `from_expr` create random parameters for us.
+Set `{'x'}` indicates variable `x` is input of the model and should not be included in parameter dictionary.

 ```python
 from tvm import relay